GVR Report cover U.S. Revenue Cycle Management Market Size, Share & Trends Report

 Component Insights

-The services segment dominated the market in 2022 and accounted for a revenue share of over 67.4%.
-Healthcare facilities are readily outsourcing RCM services from third-party vendors owing to the multiple advantages such as cost-effectiveness, staffing and training, and compliance to rules and regulations.
-The services segment is anticipated to register the fastest growth rate 11.2% over the forthcoming years owing to various strategic initiatives undertaken by established market players.
-For instance, Cerner Corporation divested its RCM outsourcing business to R1 RCM Inc. in 2020 to integrate the technological platform and capabilities of the two companies.
+The services segment dominated the market in 2024 with a market share of over 68.49% and is anticipated to grow at the fastest rate during the forecast period.
+Healthcare facilities are readily outsourcing RCM services from third-party vendors owing to the multiple advantages, such as cost-effectiveness, staffing & training, and compliance with rules & regulations.
+In addition, the segment's growth is attributed to the various strategic initiatives undertaken by established market players.

-The integrated system segment dominated the market in 2021 and accounted for a revenue share of over 71.4% owing to the constant technological advancements and widespread adoption of integrated RCM solutions by healthcare organizations.
-The integrated solutions segment is anticipated to register the fastest growth rate 10.6% over the forthcoming years.
-Integrated solutions provide a synchronized and streamlined platform for financial activities with a standardized data collection and analysis process.
+The integrated segment dominated the market in 2024 with a market share of over 71.84% and is anticipated to grow at the fastest rate during the forecast period.
+This is attributed to the constant technological advancements and rapid adoption of integrated RCM solutions by healthcare organizations.
+Furthermore, integrated solutions provide a synchronized and streamlined platform for financial activities with a standardized data collection and analysis process, which is expected to drive the market over the forecast period.

 Integrated systems are end-to-end systems enhancing an organization’s data sharing and interoperability capabilities.
 Integrated solutions enable the healthcare workforce to enhance productivity, minimize costs, and increase net operating margins.
-Lastly, the growing need to reduce human errors and speed up administrative functions contributes to the growth of integrated RCM solutions.
+Lastly, the growing need to reduce human errors and accelerate administrative functions can contribute to the growth of integrated RCM solutions.

 Delivery Mode Insights